 These founders of the exciting new discipline of neuromagic, have convinced some of the world’s greatest magicians to allow scientists to study their techniques for tricking the brain.

 The implications of neuromagic go beyond illuminating our behavior; early research points to new approaches for everything from the diagnosis of autism to marketing techniques and education.

 GET IT: https://amzn.to/2Fopgy7

-Watch 2-minute Book Reviews of many of these titles on YouTube here:
+Watch my 2-minute book reviews on YouTube here: